Courses a.y. 2021/2022

 She graduated in Law from Bocconi University and received her PhD in Constitutional Law from University of Milan.
 She was Visiting Scholar and Guest Lecturer at Fordham Law School, where she focused on Citizenship and fundamental rights, and Visiting Fellow at the London School of Economics and Political Science.

+She is stream lead on Democracy, Solidarity and Governance in Europe at the Bocconi Lab for European Studies.
 In 2020 she won as co-principal investigator the European project Global Digital Human Rights Network, funded by the European Cooperation in Science and Technology (COST), where she is now Managment Board member for Italy.
-In April 2019 she won as Head of Reseach Unit on Big data and power dynamics the Prin project Governance Of/Through Big Data: Challenges For European Law.
+She is managing editor of the law journal Diritto Pubblico Comparato ed Europeo as well as of the desk Note dall'Europa for Quaderni costituzionali.

 Fundamental Rights.
-Constitutional Adjudication.
+Constitutional Theory.
 Methods of argumentation of Constitutional Courts.

-She wrote a book on constitutional argumentation in common law countries (L’argomentazione costituzionale di common law, per la collana Comparazione e cultura giuridica, Torino, 2020, I-286, foreworded by Antonio Gambaro).
+She wrote a book on constitutional argumentation in common law countries (L’argomentazione costituzionale di common law.
+Collana Comparazione e cultura giuridica, Torino, 2020, I-286, foreworded by Antonio Gambaro).